-The County promotes land use patterns that minimize the potential conflict between development and oil and gas facilities and pipelines.
+The County promotes land use patterns that minimize the potential conflict between development, Prime Agricultural Lands environmental preservation, and energy facilities and pipelines.

-- 1. To minimize conflict between oil and gas facilities and pipelines, and neighbouring land uses. - 2.
-To support the safe and efficient operation of oil and gas facilities and pipelines. - To assist the oil and gas sector and provincial and federal agencies in making land use decisions related to oil and gas facilities and pipelines. - 4.
-To encourage reclamation and sealing of abandoned oil and gas wells.
+- 1. To minimize conflict between energy facilities and pipelines, and neighbouring land uses. - 2.
+To support the safe and efficient operation of energy facilities and pipelines. - 3.
+To assist the energy sector and provincial and federal agencies in making land use decisions related to energy facilities and pipelines. - 4.
+To encourage reclamation and sealing of abandoned oil and gas wells. - 5.
+To minimize the conversion of Prime Agricultural Lands for energy facilities and corridors

-- 5.2.0.1 When considering subdivision and development applications, provincial and federal setback regulations and guidelines shall be applied, respecting petroleum wells, sour gas facilities, pipelines, and other oil and gas facilities. - 5.2.0.2 The County will encourage the Province of Alberta and energy industry to remediate petroleum well sites and abandoned pipelines.
+- 5.2.0.1 When considering subdivision and development applications, provincial and federal setback regulations and guidelines shall be applied, respecting petroleum wells, sour gas facilities, pipelines, solar and renewable energy production sites and other energy facilities. - 5.2.0.2 The County will encourage the Province of Alberta and energy industry to remediate petroleum well sites and abandoned pipelines.